Emotional Support

-One of my students has an IEP, which includes a stipulation that the teacher must support her confidence and participation.
+One of my students has an Individualized Education Program (IEP) that includes a stipulation that the teacher must support her confidence and participation.
 During the discussion, one of her classmates spoke over her, challenging her to use evidence to support her argument.
 This student became deeply upset and started crying.
 At the time, I did my best to comfort her, but as the semester progressed, her participation, which started very high, slowed down.
 I found myself navigating conflicting roles, both as the teacher, responsible for leading a discussion with 33 students, and as an emotional support for a student who had formed a strong connection with me.
 I was also aware of my responsibility to provide services to students with IEPs.

-Sigal
+• Sigal

 9th Grade